MikeRogers0/MikeRogersIO/src/_videos/2021-03-12-how-to-paginate-a-collection-using-pagy.md

 layout: video
 title: How To Paginate A Collection Using Pagy
 id: aILtxj_LVuA
-published_at: '2021-03-12T16:06:46+00:00'
+published_at: '2021-03-12T15:57:15Z'
+---
----Paginating a collection in Ruby on Rails is super fun!
+Paginating a collection in Ruby on Rails is super fun!
 In the past I used will_paginate & kaminari, but now I really like Pagy.

 In this tutorial I paginate a collection, and add the Bootstrap styling.